 1. Since the slab is made of concrete, cracks can be an issue.

 Cracking often occurs due to varying weather conditions and moisture levels.
+Cracks on interior and exterior walls can also cause issues of structural integrity.
 Installing a water control system is often a remedy to these problems.

 2. Plumbing leaks are harder to access.

-This is because the plumbing is done beneath the slab foundation.
+This is because the plumbing systems are done beneath the slab foundation.
 When these leaks occur, an invasive approach is usually required.
 Essentially, the process involves beating or hammering the slab heavily to break an access hole into the concrete slab foundation.
 This can create a large and expensive mess.

 3. In addition to this, since plumbing leaks are hard to detect, they can go unnoticed for a longer time.

-This may eventually cause your foundation to fail as a result of foundation heaving or drop due to foundation support erosion.
+This may eventually cause your foundation to fail as a result of it heaving or drop due to its support erosion.
 One common sign that you may be experiencing a plumbing leak is a high-water bill.

 Sewer line leaks are particularly troublesome and are the case of many foundation problems.
-The foundation may heave or settle due to a sewer line leak.
+It may heave or settle due to a sewer line leak.

 4. While insects and rodents can’t get direct access beneath your home, they can burrow through the walls.

 This often is the case when the siding is wooden and sits on the ground or when soil is as high as the brick/foundation line.
 The brick line should be two inches above the dirt.